tea2code/make-it-hit/README.md

 - [2012-02-23] Version 1: Basically a improved version of the prototype.
 Better map/level format with improved parser.

+## Known Bugs:

+- Collision detection can fail (for example with high speed) so that the player enters objects.
+- After colliding the player moves along the edge of the object.
+Probably same as above.

 ## Points

 ### Plus Points: